 OMEGA's First Minute Repeater

-The first minute-repeater was unveiled in September 1892 by Louis Brandt & Frére, the predecessor to today’s OMEGA, in Bienne, Switzerland.
+The first minute-reapeater was unveiled in September 1892 by Louis Brandt & Frére, the predecessor to today’s OMEGA, in Bienne, Switzerland.
 Louis Brandt & Frére chose Audemars Piguet to modify a 13-ligne Lépine ébauche that Audemars had acquired from LeCoultre & Cie.
 This unique wristwatch strongly mirrored a pocket watch in case size but featured a wrist strap attached to two pillars at twelve and six.
 The striking timepiece’s mechanism was triggered by a slide at 3 o’clock.
 The simple face was adorned with roman numeral hour markers and Arabic numerals placed in miniature above the minute markers.

 The dust cover was engraved with a French saying which translated to “Excluded from the competition: juror, Paris 1889”.
 César Brandt, who ran the manufacturing firm with his brother Louis-Paul, served on the jury of the Paris World’s Fair in 1889, likely excluding the timepiece from the competition for medals in Paris because of his connection.